344 pages | 6 x 9 | 7 illus.

 View table of contents

 "Impressive and unique. . . .
 A timely discussion of Jewish identity and reflections on self and 'other' in the premodern Islamic world.
-Jacobs clearly and cogently demonstrates the complexities of Jewish identity in the Mediterranean and the Islamic world."—Josef Meri, St. Edmunds College and University of Cambridge
+Jacobs clearly and cogently demonstrates the complexities of Jewish identity in the Mediterranean and the Islamic world."—Josef Meri, Centre of Islamic Studies, University of Cambridge

-Martin Jacobs is Associate Professor of Rabbinic Studies in the Department of Jewish, Islamic, and Near Eastern Studies at Washington University in St. Louis.
+Martin Jacobs is Associate Professor of Rabbinic Studies in the Department of Jewish, Islamic, and Near Eastern Languages and Cultures at Washington University in St. Louis.